Küsnacht

 The path up the Küsnachter Tobel crosses from side to side of the river.

 Occasionally one sees larger birds, like this heron, in the river.
 Friends have variously identified it as a Great Blue Heron or a Grey Heron.
+Here's an undoubted Great Blue Heron on a wildlife website.

 Much more common in rivers in this part of Switzerland, but much more difficult to photograph without an SLR, is the "Wasseramsel", or dipper.
 It sits on a rock, making a bobbing movement somewhat like a quick curtsey, then dives into the water, presumably to feed on little aquatic animals.